Developing Your Social Media Strategy

 The first part of the strategy is deciding which platforms you should be using for your business.
 We typically recommend that most businesses start with 2 platforms and learn to be extra effective with those platforms.
 Many businesses will try to do too much too quickly, spreading them thin and making them ineffective.

-So, which do you choose?
+So, which social media platforms do you choose?
 The answer to this question is easier than you might think it is.
-Utilizing a mix between the content that you chose to create and the audience you will be targeting you can identify the most effective platforms for you.
+Utilizing a mix between the content you chose to create and the audience you will be targeting, you can identify the most effective platforms for you.

 Facebook is truly the “catch-all” of social media marketing.
-There is a lot of content that works really well on this platform that you can use to your advantage.
-Despite the lack of organic reach for business pages, we typically recommend this channel to 99% of businesses because there are just so many people on it and it is the most flexible.
+There is a lot of content that works really well on this platform that you can use to your advantage inducing video, images, links, etc. Despite the lack of organic reach for business pages, we typically recommend this channel to 99% of businesses because the majority of people are on it and it is extremely flexible when it comes to the type of content you can use.

 Secondly, let’s talk about the posts themselves.